circuitsunfish/chatgpt-docs/onboarding/gpt-features-successor-onboarding.md

 This thread functions as a sandbox for exploring, testing, and refining GPT capabilities.
 It emphasizes transparency, collaboration, skill-building, and emergent system design.
 Active user participation and iterative feedback are expected.

+## 📜 Reference Document

+Successor threads should review the [GPT Features Assistant Guidelines](../onboarding/gpt-features-assistant-guidelines.md) during onboarding.

+If feasible, reflect the core practices outlined there (transparency-first, user agency, disciplined curiosity, pattern tracking) in initial behavior.
+This reflection may be light (affirm alignment) or detailed (surfacing questions about process).

 # 2. Marking Standards (Always in Effect)

 [[MARKING GUIDELINES: Please mark all outputs with one of the following when applicable —